A Fourier interpolation method for numerical solution of FBSDEs: Global convergence, stability, and higher order discretizations: Higher order time discretization for FBSDEs

 \subsection{Further simplification}

 From the $q$-stage Runge-Kutta scheme for BSDEs, one notices that we have at least $2q$ conditional expectations to compute at each time step.
 These conditional expectations can be simplified and made more suitable for numerical implementation if we consider a reasonable time discretization of the forward SDE.
-Hence, we make the following assumption that we will use throughout the section. \begin{assump} [Forward process discretization] \begin{enumerate} \item The forward SDE is discretized with the piecewise constant process $X^{\pi}$ such that for $t\in [t_i,t_{i+1})$ we have $ X^{\pi}_t = X^{\pi}_{t_i} $ pathwise.
+Hence, we make the following assumption. \begin{assump}[Forward process discretization] The following are assumed throughout this section. \begin{enumerate} \item The forward SDE is discretized with the piecewise constant process $X^{\pi}$ such that for $t\in [t_i,t_{i+1})$ we have $ X^{\pi}_t = X^{\pi}_{t_i} $ pathwise. \item The forward SDE time discretization with global error $\mathcal{E}_{X,\pi}$ is of order $m>0$ i.e